Last updated on February 4th, 2019

 Texas is the 2nd most populous and the 2nd most extensive of the United States.
-It lies in the Northwestern United States.
+It lies in the South Central region of the United States.
 Texas attained statehood on December 29, 1845, becoming the 28th state to join the union.
 It has four (4) bordering states that include New Mexico, Oklahoma, Arkansas, and Louisiana.
 See the full list of states and their borders here.
 Texas (nicknamed: The Lone Star State) has 254 counties.
 The state’s capital is Austin.
 With these facts about Texas, let us uncover some more information about its history, geography, economy, people and more.

 1. Before the settlement of the Europeans in Texas, the land was home to Indians of Texas (Native American Tribes).

 2. Sam Houston was the first president of the Texas Republic.
 Sam Houston statue is the largest statue in America that is modeled after a real person.
 It is 67 feet tall.
 It was erected in 1994 with 30 tons of concrete and steel.

 3. The Texas State Fair is the largest in the U.S. It is estimated that almost 3.5 million people attended the fair in 2015.

 4. Lee Harvey Oswald, the assassin of John F. Kennedy (the 35th President of the United States, shot dead on 22 November 1963) was arrested in Texas Theater in Texas.